Safeguarding in specialist colleges

 Colleges and their staff are an important part of the wider safeguarding system for young people.
 They play a key role in protecting young people from maltreatment, preventing impairment of their health or development, ensuring that they develop and thrive in circumstances consistent with the provision of safe and effective care, and taking action to enable all young people to have the best outcomes.

-In July 2020, Natspec commissioned a webinar from the safeguarding lead at National Star College which provides an overview of the fundamentals of safeguarding in the specialist college context.
+This webinar from the safeguarding lead at National Star College provides an overview of the fundamentals of safeguarding in the specialist college context.

 Download practitioner resources and presentations from recent events: